Testing and Certification

 Rhode Island Certification

-Once your degree is conferred AND the AAQEP statement is on your transcript (approximately 6 weeks after you complete the program):
+Once your degree is conferred AND the transcript statements (AAQEP and Right to Read) are on your transcript (approximately 6 weeks after you complete the program):

 1. The Office of Clinical Practice and Partnerships (OCPP) will recommend you for certification through the eCert portal.